AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Something you have: e.g., a phone token, a computer that's been validated...
 	- Something you ARE: fingerprint, iris scan, DNA...
 	- Something you KNOW: Password, pass questions
+- So "MFA" would actually mean you can use a phone authenticator AND a password, but just using a password and pass questions doesn't count because they're the same form of auth.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?